5 Must-Haves to Make Living in an RV More Comfortable

 Like the stovetop covers, you can find an array of sink covers made out of different materials.
 Many have multi-purpose functionality.
 Some double as drying racks.
 Some function as cutting boards.
 Some simply provide more prep space when you’re not using your sink.

-Of course you could just use the sink covers your Heartland came with!
+Of course you could just use the sink covers your Heartland came with for more counter space!
 They are typically made from the same countertop material on the top.
 Some have plastic cutting boards adhered to the underside so you can flip them over and viola!
 Instant counter space.